Psychology Research Mentorship Program

 A three-year, intensive research experience

-Applications to the Research Mentorship Program are due on March 1.
+Applications to the Research Mentorship Program are due by 5pm on Friday, February 24th.

 Questions?
 Contact Dr. Alisa Paulsen or call the Psychology Advising Office at (614) 292-5750.

-At the end of the freshman year, students attend a series of workshops in which they learn about research within the subdisciplines of psychology and specifically, the areas of research that are ongoing in the department, the IRB process, research funding opportunities, and other research related topics.
-Before the end of spring semester, students select the lab they would like to work in for the upcoming three years.
+Psychology students may apply into this program during spring term of their freshman year.
+Students are expected to have completed their requirements in Research Methods and Data Analysis before joining the program or to enroll in these courses in SU17 or AU17.
+Once selected, students attend a series of meetings in which they learn about research within the department, the IRB process, research funding opportunities, and other research related topics.
+Before the end spring semester, students select the lab they would like to work in for the upcoming three years.

 During the sophomore year, students begin working in their chosen lab during autumn semester.
+In spring semester, students enroll in Psychology 4999.01(H), the first course in the Thesis sequence.
 In May, students travel to the Midwestern Psychological Association’s annual conference in Chicago, Illinois, to see firsthand how research knowledge is communicated through symposia and posters.
-The goal of the sophomore year is to become acclimated to the research process and begin preparations for the Honors Thesis during the junior year.
+The goal of the sophomore year is to become acclimated to the research process and begin the Thesis.

 During the senior year, students will work with their research mentor to extend their research experience and continue their professional development.
 This may include collecting additional data, completing a follow-up research project, working with their research mentor to prepare a manuscript for submission to a peer-reviewed or undergraduate research journal, presenting their work at a discipline-specific conference, or other opportunities supported by the research mentor.